akastrmix/Ultimate-Weapons/README.md

 **The language for item lores may not update immediately after switching.*
 <br><br>
 ## Credits
-Thanks to **RTX3060Ti1604** (bilibili account: https://space.bilibili.com/518037264) for providing the Cantonese (Hong Kong) translation.
+Thanks to **RTX3060Ti1604** (bilibili page: https://space.bilibili.com/518037264) for providing the Cantonese (Hong Kong) translation.